elliot14A/meterus-go/README.md

 2. Use appropriate timeouts and contexts to prevent long-running operations.
 3. Handle errors returned by the client methods.
 4. Use the `NewCloudEvent` helper function to create properly formatted CloudEvents.
+5. Organize your code by using the specific services (MeteringService, SubjectService, ValidationService) for related operations.

 ## Conclusion